nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

 All checks are enabled by default.
 Users can disable specific checks using the corresponding
 flags: ``--no-formatting``, ``--no-whitespace`` and ``--no-tabs``.

+Additional information about the formatting issues detected by the script can be enabled by adding the ``-v, --verbose`` flag.

 In addition to checking the files, the script can automatically fix detected issues in-place.
 This mode is enabled by adding the ``--fix`` flag.